- White Space,

-To create a triadic colour scheme choose three colour that are equidistance on the colour wheel for example: purple, green and orange.
+To create a triadic colour scheme choose three colour that is equidistance on the colour wheel for example purple, green and orange.

-Tetradic colour scheme uses two complimentary pairs opposite to each other on the colour wheel.
+Tetradic colour scheme uses two complementary pairs opposite to each other on the colour wheel.

 Some sites that will help you choose your colour scheme are: